RanjithK2608/Book-Recommendation-System/README.md

   The main objective is to create a book recommendation system for users.
 Recommender systems are really critical in some industries as they can generate a huge amount of income when they are efficient or also be a way to stand out significantly from competitors.

 **Methods Used:**
-Descriptive Statistics Data Visualization Machine Learning
+Descriptive Statistics Data Visualization Machine Learning.

 **Technologies:**
 Python Pandas Numpy Matplotlib Seaborn Scikit-learn Surprise.